-"Digital Delivery enables the provision of resilient, robust and cost effective IT infrastructure and systems to underpin service delivery and facilitate organisational change."
+"Digital Delivery enables the provision of resilient, robust and cost effective IT infrastructure and systems to underpin service delivery and facilitate organisational change"

-- We will deliver reliable, secure and resilient IT infrastructure and systems to ensure continuity of service provision - Ensuring that our investment in technology is aligned with the priorities for the organisation - Achieving best value from investments made in existing infrastructure by ensuring compliance with industry best practice - We will harness new and emerging technologies where they can deliver increased efficiency and improved service delivery - Working to reduce the number of business systems and improving integration in order to standardise and simplify business processes
+- We will deliver reliable, secure and resilient IT infrastructure and systems to ensure continuity of service provision. - Ensure that our investment in technology is aligned with the priorities for the organisation - Achieving best value from investments made in existing infrastructure by ensuring compliance with industry best practice. - We will harness new and emerging technologies where they can deliver increased efficiency and improved service delivery - Working to reduce the number of business systems and improving integration in order to standardise and simplify business processes

-No. Action 1 Develop and maintain Cloud and Datacentre strategies to define the Council's "Cloud First" policy and inform the Council's Asset Rationalisation Plan 2 Undertake infrastructure upgrades to ensure there is sufficient capacity to support service provision 3 Ensure infrastructure software is up-to-date to ensure licensing compliance, provision of a secure infrastructure and platforms capable of running the latest business applications 4 Implementation of cloud technologies • Microsoft Office 365 • Microsoft Teams • Microsoft SharePoint 5 Support the implementation of new or upgraded business systems 6 Consolidation of Business Systems Review business systems to ensure we are getting best value from investments in 3rd party software Rationalisation of systems to see if we can reduce the number of business systems with the potential to make efficiencies from license reduction and system management overheads 7 To ensure that we have a clear picture of all the corporate IT assets, their value, relevant contract and license information, warranty and replacement schedules; this will assist with financial asset management planning 8 Support the Councils Asset Rationalisation Programme 9 Facilitate the use of Welsh Language through the use of technology 10 Support the delivery of projects within other workstreams in the Digital Strategy through the provision of technology, systems and resources
+- 1. Develop and maintain Cloud and Datacentre strategies to define the Council's "Cloud First" policy and inform the Council's Asset Rationalisation Plan. - 2.
+Undertake infrastructure upgrades to ensure there is sufficient capacity to support service provision. - 3.
+Ensure infrastructure software is up to date to ensure licensing compliance, provision of a secure infrastructure and platforms capable of running the latest business applications. - 4.
+Implementation of cloud technologies:- - Microsoft Office 365 - Microsoft Teams - Microsoft SharePoint - 5.
+Support the implementation of new or upgraded business systems - 6.
+Consolidation of Business Systems:- - Review business systems to ensure we are getting best value from investments in 3rd party software - Rationalisation of systems top see if we can reduce the number of business systems with the potential to make efficiencies from license reduction and system management overheads

+- 7. To ensure that we have a clear picture of all the corporate IT assets, their value, relevant contract and license information and warranty and replacement schedules.
+This will as assisting with financial asset management planning. - 8.
+Support the Councils Asset rationalisation programme - 9.
+Facilitate the use of Welsh Language through the use of technology - 10.
+Support the delivery of projects within other workstreams in the programme through the provision of technology, systems and resources.

-Digital Inclusion
+Digital Inclusion:

-"To bring the Council closer to residents by equipping people with the motivation, access, skills and confidence to engage with an increasingly digital world, based on their needs."
+""To bring the Council closer to residents by equipping people with the motivation, access, skills and confidence to engage with an increasingly digital world, based on their needs."

-- We will promote, introduce and develop digital for people in a way that benefits them; helping them do things they care about and can only do online - Make it easier for our residents to stay safe online by providing simple and straightforward advice and tools - Working with our partners to maximise expertise, experience and resources to better meet user needs. - Supporting people with access to appropriate connectivity and equipment to enable access to digital services - We will identify wider outcomes that can be delivered by helping people become independently confident online
+- We will promote introduce and develop digital for people in a way that benefits them; helping them do things they care about and can only do online - Make it easier for our residents to stay safe online by providing simple and straightforward advice and tools - Working with our partners to maximise expertise, experience and resources to better meet user needs. - Supporting people with access to appropriate connectivity and equipment to enable access to digital services - We will identify wider outcomes that can be delivered by helping people become independently confident online